Surajk7725/Road-Accident-Dashboard/README.md

 ## Overview

 The Road Accident Dashboard is a visual representation of road accident data, providing insights into various aspects such as total accidents, casualties, fatal casualties, serious casualties, and slight casualties.
-The dashboard utilizes Tableau to present the data in an interactive and informative way.
+The dashboard utilizes Tableau to present the data in an interactive and informative way.The csv file also contains in the Road Accident Dashboard.twb.

 ## Features